 Let’s start with “blau machen”.
 It does not mean that something is colored blue, but that one does not go to work or school (most likely unplanned).
-Now, this expression goes back to the “blue Monday” which described the Monday which fabric dyers had off from work as the freshly coloured wool was take out of the dye in order to dry.
+Now, this expression goes back to the “blue Monday” which described the Monday which fabric dyers had off from work as they had taken the freshly colored wool of the dye in order to dry it.

 “das Blaue vom Himmel versprechen”

 This expression means that one promises the blue of the sky.
 But actually, one can only guarantee what one owns and luckily the sky is unreachable and unsaleable for all of us.
-This is why the expression means to make false promises which can never really happen.
+Therefore, this “blau”-expression means to make false promises which can never really happen.

 “mit einem blauen Auge davonkommen”

 In German, a black eye is blue.
 That is the reason why this expression means that one gets away with luck and minor damage when there was a dangerous situation.
 The equivalent expression in English is: “get off with a slap on the wrist”.

 Most of the European babies are born with blue eyes.
 As they are very new on this planet, we normally associate them with naivety.
 Exactly this is the connotation when somebody is called “blauäugig” – the person is naive.

 “der blaue Brief”

 This expression stands for a blue letter that schools sent to parents.
 It informs the parents that the transfer in the next class is in danger.
 Also, Germans call letters of dismissal “blue”.
 The history of this expression starts in the 18th century.
 Back then, one transported royal letters opaque which the people could achieve by using old blue rags within the paper production.

 You might ask yourself now, what a white wonder could be?
 Well, this wonder describes and unpleasant and unplanned experience.
 In English, one could say: “get the shock of one’s life”.